6171023/Library-Management/README.md

 # Library-Management

 A Python+MySQL project to create an application level library management system.

+Concept:
+To create a low-level application program to allow two types of users - librarian and member - to manage all book detail related info and user registration for borrowing books respectively.

 In summary, the program does the following:

 MySQL: